quixio/quix-streams/docs/subscribe.md

 ## Committing / checkpointing

 It is important to be aware of the commit concept when working with a broker.
-Committing allows you to mark how far data has been processed, also known as creating a [checkpoint](kafka.md#checkpointing).
+Committing enables you to mark how far data has been processed, also known as creating a [checkpoint](kafka.md#checkpointing).
 In the event of a restart or rebalance, the client only processes messages from the last committed position.
-Commits are done for each consumer group, so if you have several consumer groups in use, they do not affect each another when committing.
+Commits are completed for each consumer group, so if you have several consumer groups in use, they do not affect each another when committing.

 !!! tip

 	Commits are done at a partition level when you use Kafka as a message broker.
 Streams that belong to the same partition are committed at the same time using the same position.
 Quix Streams currently does not expose the option to subscribe to only specific partitions of a topic, but commits will only ever affect partitions that are currently assigned to your client.

 	Partitions and the Kafka rebalancing protocol are internal details of the Kafka implementation of Quix Streams.
-You can consume more about the Streaming Context feature of the library [here](features/streaming-context.md).
+You can learn more about the Streaming Context feature of the library [here](features/streaming-context.md).

 ### Automatic committing

 By default, Quix Streams automatically commits processed messages at a regular default interval, which is every 5 seconds or 5,000 messages, whichever happens sooner.
-However this is subject to change.
+However, this is subject to change.

-If you wish to use different automatic commit intervals, use the following code:
+If you need to use different automatic commit intervals, use the following code:

 === "Python"